Trial of a Legend

 Harry and Mattie were going over all their holdings in the study where Henry, Harry’s grandfather in his portrait, was helping where he could.
-Harry’s grandmother, Elizabeth, in her portrait, provided some information when needed as well.
+Harry’s grandmother, Elizabeth, in her portrait, also provided some information when needed.
 They were busy working when Lucy came into the study.

 “Harry, Kingsley Shacklebolt has arrived and needs to talk to you.”